How to set up MTD-compatible digital records from scratch

 |---|---|

-| Sales/Income | Details of money received from sales |
+| Sales/Income | Details of money received from sales or services provided |

-| Expenses | Breakdown of costs incurred |
+| Expenses | Breakdown of costs incurred in running your business |

-| Bank Transactions | All business bank movements |
+| Bank Transactions | All movements in business bank accounts, including deposits and withdrawals |

-| VAT | Records if VAT registered |
+| VAT | Records of VAT charged on sales and paid on purchases, if VAT registered |

 Practical examples

-Let’s look at a typical scenario for a self-employed electrician named John:
+Consider a typical scenario for a self-employed electrician named John:

 Step-by-step guide to MTD ITSA compliance